 There’s no question Bozeman is growing at an astonishing rate.
 We’ve officially been discovered, and more and more people are making their way to what used to be a small Montana town.
 With any rapid growth like Bozeman has seen, there is going to be good and bad.
 The growing pains are real here.
 We don’t like to focus on the negative, but sometimes it feels good to vent.

 In the past, we’ve joked that when we complain about traffic here in Bozeman it has no real comparison to actual city traffic.
 But, it really is getting bad around here.
 Between road construction and all the extra people, there are times that you actually have to sit in traffic.
-No longer does “going across town” just take 10 minutes.
+No longer does “going across town” take only 10 minutes.
 More cars on the road, more congestion, more road rage.
 Not great.

 There’s no question, Bozeman has some of the best public schools and Montana State University continues to grow.
 However, with all eight of the elementary schools close to full and Montana State University hitting a record enrollment this year, Bozeman is feeling it.
 Some kids can’t get into their neighborhood school, pick up/drop off can be a nightmare and it’s hard to find a parking spot for MSU students to get to class on time.
 Fortunately, both the Bozeman School District and MSU are thinking ahead with plans to accommodate the growth.
 We just have to deal with it in the interim!

 All of a sudden it feels like anytime you are at the grocery store or Target you will inevitably wait in a line that makes you think it’s the holiday season.
-Or, you head to your favorite downtown restaurant only to find there is a half hour or more wait for a table.
+Or, you head to your favorite downtown restaurant only to find there is an hour wait for a table.
 Wait, what?
 That never used to happen in Bozeman!
 Of course, there was the occasional time, perhaps during MSU parents weekend that restaurants felt crowded or the day after Thanksgiving the stores seemed a little busier.
 Recently it feels like there’s just no downtime for these places.
 Summer in Bozeman used to be the quiet time as MSU students had left.
 They’ve now been replaced by tourists so, in Bozeman, there is no longer a quiet time of year.

 The mountains are filling up